xplodingeggo/rl-profiles-linux/README.md

 ### Requirements

 - A Wayland compositor with **`wlr-layer-shell` support** (Hyprland, Sway, and other wlroots-based compositors).
 I tested and made this for hyprland on arch linux, hopefully others should work fine but im not sure.
+Can probably work on KDE Plasma too.
-  **Won't run under GNOME, KDE, or X11 sessions** — they don't implement this protocol.
+  **Won't run under GNOME, or X11 sessions** — they don't implement this protocol.
 If you're on Ubuntu/Fedora and this doesn't work, it's probably because the default desktop is GNOME; installing Sway (packaged on most distros) or Hyprland alongside it will get you there.
 The overlay checks for this on startup and will tell you and exit instead of just crashing
 - Python 3.10+
 - System packages for the overlay (not pip-installable):